hibbitts-design/grav-skeleton-helios-course-hub/pages/readme/default.md

 > [!TIP]
 > When multiple courses are published, the Course Dropdown is useful while building and testing content, but students may find the Courses homepage is sufficient.
 Once content is finalized, you can hide this dropdown by setting **Show Version Dropdown** to **No** in the Helios Theme settings.

+> [!NOTE]
+> When only one course is active, the site logo and name link automatically navigates to the first page of that course rather than the Courses homepage.

 ## Course Folder Naming